openebs-archive/openebs-docs/docs/prerequisites.md

 | Ubuntu 18.04     | open-iscsi            | modprobe iscsi_tcp <br />echo iscsi_tcp >/etc/modules-load.d/iscsi-tcp.conf |
 | CentOS 7.6       | iscsi-initiator-utils | modprobe iscsi_tcp <br />echo iscsi_tcp >/etc/modules-load.d/iscsi-tcp.conf |

-**Step 2:** If you are using Jiva or Local PV for provisioning OpenEBS volume,  Add `extra_binds` under kubelet service in cluster YAML.
+**Step 2:** If you are using Jiva or Local PV for provisioning OpenEBS volume on hostpath, add default hostpath of corresponding storage engine to `extra_binds` under kubelet service in cluster YAML.
 If the volume is using a mounted path on the host, then you must add the mounted path under `extra_binds` section.

 ```
 services: